streamlit/docs/content/library/get-started/multipage-apps/index.md

   # If page1 already executed, this should write True
   ```

 - Pages support run-on-save.
-Additionally, when you save a page, this causes a rerun for users who are currently viewing that exact page.
+Additionally, when you save a page, this causes a rerun for users currently viewing that exact page.
 - Adding or deleting a page causes the UI to update immediately (if run-on-save is on).
 - Pages share the same Python modules globally: